AplaProject/apla-docs-en/introduction/api2.rst

 * *[limit]* - number of entries (25 by default).
 * *[offset]* - entries start offset (0 by default).
+* *[vde]* - specify *true*, if you need to recieve the list of the tables in VDE.
+In the other case you don't need to specify this parameter.

 .. code::